PICTOBANK

 Dev benchmarks

-What machine were these P.A.R.Q. benchmarks tested on?+
+What machine were these benchmarks tested on?+

 Dev bench: MacBook Pro with M4 Pro, about 24GB unified memory, 512GB SSD storage, 12-core CPU, 16-core GPU, and Apple’s 16-core Neural Engine.
 Your machine may be faster or slower, so Local Processing includes safety modes instead of pretending every laptop is a workstation.